 Japanese encephalitis is a deadly viral disease that kills approximately 10,000 people each year.
 A significant number of survivors are left with neurological problems such as impaired cognitive function, mental disorders, seizures, and poor coordination.

-While Japanese encephalitis is most common in south-east Asia, including India, cases are also reported as far afield as the Torres Strait Islands, the Pacific islands and Australia.
+While Japanese encephalitis is most common in south-east Asia, cases are reported as far afield as the Torres Strait Islands, the Pacific islands and Australia.

 With many of those in affected regions too poor to afford the cost of a vaccine, homeopathic Belladonna appears to be a viable alternative.
 It is safe, simple, and inexpensive.